4chess/txtboard/README.md

 ![screenshot](https://github.com/adelia4/txtboard/assets/128197007/fa2e7ccf-6e99-4523-b33f-6e98bb641889)

 made by chatgpt and about 30 times of testing and debugging and improving.
+This script is elite.
+It works very well and was tested a lot.

 NOW UPGRADED TO WORK ON PHP8.3